zenw01f/zenw01f.github.io/_posts/2026-07-23-Learning Patterns.md

 ---
-title: "Ho Pattern Recognition Has Significatn Weight on Learning New Skills"
+title: "How Pattern Recognition Has Significatn Weight on Learning New Skills"
 excerpt_separator: "<!--more-->"
 classes: wide
 categories: